samarog/projects/README.md

-# javascript
+# JavaScript

-Back-end academic exercises.
+JavaScript academic exercises for front-end application.

+Main project page:
+<a href=''></a>